Are you looking for plants that propagate through rhizomes? Here is a list of several plants that pose this characteristic.

 Although many plants reproduce naturally only through seeds, some species have developed more complex mechanisms to ensure their continuity.
-This is also the case of plant species that multiply through rhizomes.
+This is also the case for plant species that multiply through rhizomes.

 A rhizome is a modified subterranean, simple or branched stem that grows horizontally and sends out roots and shoots from its nodes.
 It, therefore, serves as a vegetative reproduction organ.